PlanktoScope/PlanktoScope/documentation/docs/setup/software/standard-install.md

 ### Write the image to the SD card

-To write the image file to your microSD card, you can install balenaEtcher or the Raspberry Pi imager.
+To write the image file to your microSD card:

-Here are instructions for using the Raspberry Pi Imager:

 1. Download, install, and start the latest version of the [Raspberry Pi Imager](https://www.raspberrypi.com/software/).
 2. Plug your microSD card into your computer; you may need to use a microSD-to-SD-card adapter, and/or an SD-card-to-USB adapter.